Steve-Mcl/node-red-contrib-omron-fins/README.md

 ## Overview
 This is a Node-RED node module to directly interface with OMRON PLCs over FINS Ethernet protocol.
-For now it only supports READ and WRITE operations over FINS UDP.
+For now it only supports READ and WRITE of WORD or BIT addresses over FINS UDP.
 Tested on CV, CS, CJ, NJ and NX PLCs (the ones with FINS support)

 ## Version Update Notes